Skip to content

 Wilson’s creative interests began in childhood, long before he pursued formal study.
 Primarily self-taught, he expanded his practice through selected coursework at the Emily Carr Institute of Art and Design from 1994 to 1996.
 Encounters with the work of artists such as Anselm Kiefer, Cy Twombly, and Alberto Giacometti had a profound influence on his willingness to embrace fluidity, to relinquish absolute control, and to allow paint—especially water—to have its own voice on the surface.

 Living in the rain-soaked Pacific Northwest, Wilson finds constant inspiration in water: its unpredictability, its reflective qualities, and the visceral emotional spaces it creates.
-As he writes, “Water, or fluidity, is a pervasive theme that runs through so much of my work
+As he writes, “Water, or fluidity, is a pervasive theme that runs through so much of my work… Those rain-slicked city streets reflect so much of ourselves back at us—it’s like peering into a distorted mirror.”

 His paintings become kaleidoscopes of light, weather, memory, and movement.
 Drips, streaks, and layered washes mimic rainfall.
 Colour shifts mimic twilight, neon, and wet pavement.
 Through these choices he transforms everyday urban scenes into meditative, atmospheric passages—places that sit between reality and recollection.